 - Click "Submit Request"

 Upon arrival books will be held for students at the Law Library Circulation Desk for pickup.
 Books requested by faculty and staff will be delivered to your mailbox.
 An automated email will be sent alerting you to pickup your materials.
 Incoming articles will automatically be delivered to you via your Interlibrary Loan account.

 Patrons are responsible for the ILL books once the request has been placed.

 Law faculty, staff, and students have the option to visit local and regional academic libraries to browse and possibly borrow materials.
 Academic libraries in the Richmond area belong to the Richmond Academic Library Consortium (RALC).
-Faculty and staff may borrow up to 5 books from RALC libraries with their UR ID.
-Students may borrow up to 5 books from RALC libraries by obtaining a RALC borrowing pass from the Law Library Circulation Desk.
+Faculty and staff may borrow up to 5 books from RALC libraries with their UR ID by obtaining a RALC borrowing pass from the Law Library Circulation Desk.

 The law library's photocopiers are available daily from the time the library opens until 15 minutes before closing.
 The photocopiers are located on the main floor and are capable of copying or scanning.
 Electronic scans of materials on microform are available through the use of the library's film/fiche reader/printers, located in the microform room